Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

         - The model Dalle3 is available for the deployment in Swedish Central zone (as of December 2023).
       - 3. Using the Native OpenAI endpoint https://**api.openai.com**/v1/images/generations with **api-key** stored in the web part settings (less secure).

   - The option to use voice input to prompt text is available.
-Added on Dec 8, 2023.

 - Version 1.2 released on Dec 23, 2023.
-It includes the optional support for:
+It includes the following additional options:
   - Data encryption for all storage types.
     - SharePoint list
     - Database